Basic brushes, Clear glass plate and stem, Brush basin or container for water, Paper towels, Foam plate, Rubbing alcohol, Ruler

 - Stripes – Load the No. 12 Flat Brush with Purple Lilac and paint a band around the stem.
 Allow to dry.

-- Continue painting stripes around the stem alternating Purple Lilac, Engine Red, Calypso Sky, Pure Orange and Yellow Citron.
+- Continue painting stripes around the stem alternating Purple Lilac, Engine Red, Calypso Sky, Pure Orange and Hauser Green.
 Allow to dry and reapply if needed.

 - Load the No. 2 Script Liner Brush with Licorice and paint black line between each color stripe.
 Allow to dry.